AlmeroSteyn/AlmeroSteyn.github.io/_posts/2017-03-23-accessible-react-navigation.markdown

 navigation, therefore when each routed component is mounted.

 The **Orders** component serves as example.
 The other components handle it in exactly the same way:
-And a reducer to store, amongst other things, the message in the Redux store state:
 {% highlight javascript %}
 import React, { Component } from 'react';
 import { connect } from 'react-redux';